 But, there’s also nothing too remarkable about this bench.
 That’s to say I’d absolutely recommend it to anyone, and it is incredibly well built, but you could potentially get all or most the same features out of many similar models for less money.

-Benches just happen to be one of my specialities—not only have I tested more than 100 of them, but we’ve also compiled the most comprehensive guide for the best weight benches for home gyms.
+Benches just happen to be one of my specialities—not only have I tested more than 100 of them, but we’ve also compiled the most comprehensive guide for the best weight bench for a home gym.
 Trust me, I know what to look for in a good adjustable weight bench.

 A Quick Look at the Rogue Adjustable Bench 3.0